Digressive/HyperV-Backup-Utility/README.md

 ### 2024-08-29: Version 24.08.29

-* Added SMB Authentication, based on work from user: Digheads.
+* Added SMB Authentication, based on work from [PR 37](https://github.com/Digressive/HyperV-Backup-Utility/pull/37)
-* Can backup to SMB share but must also use a working directory (-wd option) or use the -NoPerms option.
 * Added -MakeCreds option to help in creation of SMTP authentication file.
 * Added -AllVms option to specify the backing up of all VMs on a Hyper-V server without the need for a list file.
 * Added -Prefix option to backup all VMs beginning with the string specified.
+* Added more information about Hyper-V's export limitations to the documentation and in app help.

 ### 2024-05-11: Version 24.05.11